nicoddemus/ezored/docs/PROJECT.md

 # Project

-A Ezored project file contains one or more targets inside, that can be build using the Ezored from command-line.
+A Ezored project file contains one or more targets inside, that you can build using the Ezored from command-line.

 The final target project generally is a library that have all native code compiled for target specific platform.